 - Sleep is needed to strengthen our body’s immune system.
-In fact, studies show that the lack of sleep can even reduce the effectiveness of some vaccines.
+In fact, studies show that the lack of sleep can even affect the immune system’s response to vaccines.

 - Sleep is important for our brain function.
 We are better able to think, learn and make decisions when we are sleeping well.